vishaljula/Jobzippy/LOADING_EXTENSION.md

 ## Troubleshooting

 ### Extension doesn't appear
-- Make sure you selected the `dist` folder, not the project root
+- Make sure you selected the `ui/dist` folder, not the project root
 - Check for build errors with `npm run build`

 ### Side panel is blank